Actionable Book Summary: Influence By Robert Cialdini

 Personally, I think that the best way to make others look up to you as someone with authority is to respect them and help them.
 Along with that, to present yourself as an expert in a certain field.
 To be known for being good at something.
 Something of your choice.

 Lesson #5: Binding Leads To Consistency

 For instance, if you bet on team B you’ll convince your mind that this is the right team.
-This team is going to win.
+That this team is going to win.
 In reality, nothing has changed.
 Team A and team B have the same chances for winning the game as before you placed the bet.

-So what happens?
+So what happened?
 We believe in our idea so strongly that we convince ourselves.

 We hope that team B is going to win but deep inside ourselves we know that it might be the opposing team.
 So, we start explaining to our friends that team B is on a winning streak.
 That they have a new strategy.
 That team A is tired from the previous game and so on.